A land of ancient treasures and exotic intrigue; of smiling faces and saffron-robed monks; this is authentic Asia.

 Lao Kep, although US$ also accepted in some places.

-Luang Prabang is approximately 13.5 hours from the UK (via Bangkok).
+Vientiane and Luang Prabang are approximately 13.5 hours from the UK (via Bangkok).

 A visa may be required.
 Please ask for details.Find out more